vymjay/aprylo-nextjs/docs/04-IMPLEMENTATION/FINAL_CONSOLIDATION_REPORT.md

 - **Production Ready**: Successful build and deployment ready ✅

 ### 🚀 **Ready for Development**
-Your VB Cart repository now has:
+Your Aprylo repository now has:
 - **Single Source of Truth**: No duplicate code, all features in common places
 - **Consistent Structure**: Repository-wide standardization
 - **Performance Optimization**: Built-in React optimizations